The Dual Role of Low-Weight Pauli Propagation: A Flawed Simulator but a Powerful Initializer for Variational Quantum Algorithms

-To manage this exponential cost, the LWPP algorithm employs a systematic approximation: a weight truncation scheme.
-The ``weight'' of a Pauli string, $P = P_1 \otimes P_2 \otimes \dots \otimes P_n$, is formally defined as the number of its single-qubit Pauli operators, $P_i$, that are not the identity operator ($I$).
-The LWPP algorithm discards any Pauli string from the sum whose weight has grown to exceed a pre-defined integer cutoff, $k$, after each gate application.
+To render the simulation tractable, LWPP applies a weight truncation approximation.
+The weight of a Pauli string, $P = P_1 \otimes P_2 \otimes \dots \otimes P_n$, is defined as the number of its single-qubit Pauli operators $P_i$ that are not the identity operator ($I$).
+At each step, any string whose weight exceeds a predefined cutoff $k$ is discarded.
+This approximation reduces the time complexity to polynomial scaling $\mathcal{O}(d n^{k})$~\cite{Angrisani2025}, where $n$ is the number of qubits and $d$ is the circuit depth.
+While this introduces approximation errors, particularly when branching coefficients ($\sin \theta$) are large, it provides a tunable trade-off between accuracy and computational cost.

-This controlled approximation, justified by the fact that certain circuits \cite{Angrisani2024} naturally suppress the coefficients of high-weight terms, makes the simulation classically feasible.
-The parameter $k$ thus governs the fundamental trade-off between the accuracy and complexity.
-With this framework established, we now proceed to empirically analyze the performance and utility of the LWPP approximation in the context of VQAs.

-\textit{A Flawed Estimator, A Useful Navigator: Probing the LWPP Landscape---}Recent theoretical advances have established that for ``typical'' quantum circuits, particularly those exhibiting locally scrambling properties, expectation values can be efficiently estimated classically via LWPP~\cite{Angrisani2024}.
+\textit{A flawed estimator but a useful navigator---}Recent theoretical work has established that for typical quantum circuits, particularly those exhibiting locally scrambling properties, expectation values can be efficiently estimated classically via LWPP~\cite{Angrisani2025}.
 The accuracy is defined on average over an ensemble of circuits with randomly drawn parameters.
-However, a crucial question for practical applications remains: do these average-case guarantees translate to the optimization of a single, specific VQA instance?
+However, a crucial question for practical applications remains: Do these average-case guarantees translate to the optimization of a single, specific VQA instance?
+To directly address this gap, we evaluate LWPP not on a random circuit ensemble, but along an explicit VQA optimization trajectory.

-A VQA optimization trajectory is fundamentally different from a random circuit ensemble.
-The parameters are not drawn from a random distribution but evolve deterministically and are highly correlated, guided by a classical optimizer.
-This means that average-case simulability does not directly imply that a specific VQA instance is classically tractable.
-To bridge this gap between theory and practice, we empirically evaluate the performance of LWPP not on random circuits, but along a concrete VQA optimization trajectory.

-This section aims to expose the algorithm's fundamental limitations as an accurate estimator and, in doing so, uncover its unexpected utility.
-We analyze LWPP using variational quantum eigensolver (VQE) \cite{tilly2022variational} by focusing on finding the ground state of the two-dimensional XYZ model on a square lattice, with the Hamiltonian given by: